Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Hemorrhoids are the natural clusters of tissues containing blood vessels.
 They are situated at the terminal portion of the rectum, positioned just within the anus.

-As per the article published in NIH, “Hemorrhoid problems can cause different symptoms, like itching, mucus discharge in stool, or a burning feeling in the anus.
+As per the article published by NIH, “Hemorrhoid problems can cause different symptoms, like itching, mucus discharge in stool, or a burning feeling in the anus.
 Bleeding without pain is also common.
 This can happen if hard stool damages the thin walls of the blood vessels in hemorrhoids.”

 Gastrointestinal Infections